San Anselmo, California: 2010

-Of the 5,267 households 30.2% had children under the age of 18 living with them, 48.5% were married couples living together, 8.7% had a female householder with no husband present, and 39.4% were non-families.
-28.7% of households were one person and 7.3% were one person aged 65 or older.
-The average household size was 2.30 and the average family size was 2.84.

-The age distribution was 21.8% under the age of 18, 4.4% from 18 to 24, 31.4% from 25 to 44, 31.1% from 45 to 64, and 11.3% 65 or older.
-The median age was 41 years.
-For every 100 females, there were 89.2 males.
-For every 100 females age 18 and over, there were 85.4 males.

-The median income for a household in the town was $71,488, and the median family income was $86,528.
-Males had a median income of $61,172 versus $47,170 for females.
-The per capita income for the town was $41,977.
-About 2.5% of families and 5.1% of the population were below the poverty line, including 1.7% of those under age 18 and 3.1% of those age 65 or over.

 Government and politics

 San Anselmo has a council–manager form of government, in which an elected town council creates policy and hires a town manager to implement the policy.
 The five-member town council is elected by the voters at large.
 The posts of mayor and vice-mayor rotate among the council.
-San Anselmo's current mayor is Brian Colbert and the Town Manager is David P. Donery.
+San Anselmo's current mayor is Tarrell Kullaway and the Town Manager is David P. Donery.

 The town of San Anselmo is the second-most Democratic political subdivision in Marin County (behind only Fairfax).
 According to the Secretary of State of California, as of October 22, 2012, San Anselmo has 8,622 registered voters.
 Of those, 5,361 (62.2%) are registered Democrats, 994 (11.5%) are registered Republicans, 1,806 (21.0%) decline to state a political party, and 461 are registered with other parties.

 Since 2013 police services have been provided by the Central Marin Police Authority, which also polices the nearby towns of Corte Madera, Larkspur, and portions of Greenbrae.